-The dawn of a world simulator
+The Dawn of a World Simulator

-7 min read Original article ↗
+6 min read Original article ↗

-A new form of audio-visual intelligence
+A new form of multimodal intelligence

-We’re now beginning to see this approach extend beyond language to world models, resulting in nascent world simulators.
-An early world simulator—like Odyssey-2—is a model trained to predict how the world evolves over time, frame-by-frame, using large amounts of video and interaction data.
-Rather than relying on hand-crafted rules, it learns latent state, dynamics, and cause-and-effect directly from observations.
+We now see this approach extend beyond language to world models, resulting in nascent world simulators.
+A world simulator—like Odyssey-2 Pro—is a model capable of predicting how the world evolves over time, learned from trillions of observations of the world found in video and interaction data.

 Odyssey-2 Pro, a nascent world simulator